 Notes

-If you would prefer to make a vegetarian option, skip the bacon and use vegetable broth.
+If you would prefer to make a vegetarian option, skip the bacon and sausage.

 - Prep Time: 10 minutes